Virginia Housing Market Vitality

 Virginia Metro Housing Markets

 Virginia is comprised of eleven metro housing markets that account for nearly 87% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Old Dominion State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Virginia’s state economy is specialized in Pro Bus svcs, Information, and Construction.
 Mining, Manufacturing, and Trade Trans Util industry sectors are less important to the state economy compared to the national economy.